RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   change the current theme for all plugins.
 * Plain and Rich text fonts for all plugins are now changed in `General > Appearance`.
+* Add a new entry called `Python interpreter` to allow people to select the interpreter used for all Python and IPython consoles (this was before in `Console > Advanced settings`).
+* Rename the `Console` entry to `Python console`.

 #### IPython console
 * Drop support for IPython 3.0 and older versions.
 * Support the new `qtconsole` package instead.
+* Communicate directly with IPython kernels instead of doing it through the Python  console.

 #### Debugging
 * Enter debugging mode if running a file generates errors.
 This is not activated